USENET Pot Farmers and the Deep Web

 Alex Winter is probably best known for his role in Bill & Ted’s Excellent Adventure.
 The former film star, however, is now working on a documentary that’s based in his own experience with the Deep Web.
-According to VICE, the documentary won’t be about exploiting something that’s gotten a lot of attention lately due to Silk Road, Bitcoin, and other high-profile elements of the Deep Web.
 In making this documentary, Winter is hoping to show how the Deep Web represents something truly rare these days: a community of people and an economy unfettered by government restrictions.

 In his talk with VICE, Winter revealed that he’s always had an interest in technology and, as early as the mid-1980s, was participating in USENET and BBS groups.
 The forums he worked on were largely hidden from public view and among their users were pot farmers.